gitpod-io/gitpod/install/kots/README.md

 # Development

+> tl;dr the `make` command will build and push a release to your development channel

 ## Authentication

-Two environment variables are required to be able to publish to our Replicated account:
+The following environment variables are required to be able to publish to our Replicated account:

- - `REPLICATED_APP`: the unique application slug
+ - `REPLICATED_APP`: the unique application slug.
+If in doubt, use `gitpod-pov`.
  - `REPLICATED_API_TOKEN`: a [User API Token](https://vendor.replicated.com/account-settings) with `Read/Write` permissions
+ - `REPLICATED_DEV_CHANNEL`: the channel to push dev releases to.
+Use the naming convention `dev-<initials>` (eg, `dev-sje`).

 ## Naming conventions